 - h: image height in pixel;

 - crop: it the aspect ratio w/h of the resized image is different from that of the original image, adjust the new image avoiding white spaces*;

-- maxOnly: resize with new values w and h only if the original image is larger than the resultant one (avoid the "grainy" effect when the image is already at its maximum size).
+- maxOnly: resize with new values w and h only if the original image is larger than the resultant one (avoid the "grainy" effect when the image is already at its maximum size);

-So generally the best practice is to indicate only on of the w or h parameter or else, if you want to set both parameters, it is raccomended to apply also the crop option, avoiding unwanted results.
+So generally the best practice is to indicate only one of the w or h parameter or else, if you want to set both parameters, it is raccomended to apply also the crop option, avoiding unwanted results.